Code-Institute-Submissions/premierleague/README.md

 ### UX/UI Testing

+UX/UI tests were carried out to ensure the dashboard was functional.
+These test were conducted with every new implementation and every change, no matter how big or small.
+This proved an excellent way of identifying and thwarting any issues, reducing the time spent on bug fixes to a small fraction.

 ### Responsive Design

 Manual testing was conducted to ensure the dashboard was as responsive as possible.
 This was a recurring testing approach to ensure the dashboard worked well with all screen sizes after every new implementation.